kospex/kospex/README.md

 Add this directory to your path, kospex toolkit is a collection on python executables.

+If you are ok to use the ~/code directory for cloned repos, then run:
+> kospex init --default

 ### Step 3: sync some data and play with some commands